codefresh-io/cap-docs.codefresh.io/_docs/pipelines/hooks.md

 {% endraw %}
 {% endhighlight %}

-The order of events in the example above is the following.
+The order of events in the example above is the following:

 1. The `on_elected` segment executes first (authentication)
 1. The step itself executes (the security scan)